raymondEhlers/alice-substructure/output/comparison/models/jetscape/2023-03-23-yasuki/README.md

 HardQCD:all=on, PartonLevel:ISR = on, PartonLevel:MPI = on, PartonLevel:FSR = on, ParticleDecays:limitTau0=on, ParticleDecays:tau0Max = 10

+are provided

+### Notes

-are provided (RJE: I haven't copied those in since I already have the PYTHIA results from ALICE)
+- I haven't copied in the PYTHIA since I already have the PYTHIA results from ALICE)
+- I had to rename to add a `pp_` prefix to the files to match the R=0.2.
+I did this in the `combined/pp` directory